asrashley/j4-saltash/README.md

-# garibaldi
+# saltash
-"Garibaldi" Joomla 4 template
+"Saltash" Joomla 4 template

 ## Introduction
 It provides a basic responsive Boostrap 5 template.
 It requires CSS grid layout support, which is